garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 * 0% VAT Lines will no longer display a VAT sub-total on invoices
 * Added the ability to view caption texts next to radio buttons in Vehicle Inspections
-* Added the ability to adjust VAT amounts of documents for any discrepancies
+* Added the ability to adjust VAT amounts of documents for any discrepancies - [Video](https://youtu.be/zBXttdf0byg "Find out more")
 * Added the ability to counter-sign vehicle inspections

 ### 2nd September 2019